hongtaoh/hongtaoh.github.io/content/en/blog/2021-07-13-julia-write-json.md

 The following post is tested under Julia v1.6.1, DataFrames.jl v1.2.0, JSON.jl v0.21.1, and JSONTables.jl v1.0.1.
 {{<end>}}

-To export data frames as JSON files in Julia, you need [JSON.jl](https://github.com/JuliaIO/JSON.jl), or [JSONTables.jl](https://github.com/JuliaData/JSONTables.jl).
-The key difference between the two packages is that JSON.jl transforms **a dictionary, a vector of dictionaries, or a vector of DataFrameRow**, whereas JSONTables.jl processes **dataframes**.
-Note that JSON.jl might be able to process other forms of data than the three types I mention; I don't know what they are, though.
+To export data frames as JSON files in Julia, you need [`JSON.jl`](https://github.com/JuliaIO/JSON.jl), or [`JSONTables.jl`](https://github.com/JuliaData/JSONTables.jl).
+The key difference between the two packages is that `JSON.jl` transforms **a dictionary, a vector of dictionaries, or a vector of DataFrameRow**, whereas `JSONTables.jl` processes **dataframes**.
+Note that `JSON.jl` might be capable of processing other forms of data than what I mentioned above, but I don't know what they are.

 To write JSON files, the output can either be a json object of arrays, or a json array of objects.
 I'll explain the differences between the two in the following part.